That Christmas stocking magic…

 And the thing we always needed: Batteries

-We still always need batteries — except they’re usually AA or AA instead of C or D!
+We still always need batteries — except they’re usually AA or AAA instead of C or D!